Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-As for the polynomially solvable cases, the proofs of Theorems~\ref{th:minbppconstant}, \ref{th:minbpbpconstant} and \ref{th:minbp22} carry over without applying any modifications, giving the following.
+Remark~\ref{re:sr_minbp} already shows that Theorem~\ref{th:minbppconstant} does not carry over to the {\sc sr} case, since {\sc min bp sr forbidden} is computationally hard even if $P=\emptyset$.
+As for the other polynomially solvable cases, the proof of Theorem~\ref{th:minbpbpconstant} carries over without applying any modifications.
+Theorem~\ref{th:minbp22} also carries over to the {\sc sr} case, but it needs a slight modification.
+If $\deg(v) \leq 2$ for every $v \in V(G)$, then $G$ consists of paths and cycles.
+Each odd preference cycle without a forbidden edge contributes at least one blocking edge to any matching~\cite{Tan91} and any maximal matching on such a cycle is blocked by exactly one edge.
+On the remainder of the graph, the algorithm described in the proof of Theorem~\ref{th:minbp22} delivers an optimal matching for {\sc min bp sr restricted}.
+The following remark summarises the discussed positive results.

-\begin{remark} \textsc{min bp sr forbidden} is solvable in polynomial time if $|P|$ is a constant. \textsc{min bp sr restricted} is solvable in polynomial time if the minimal number of edges blocking an optimal solution is a constant. \end{remark}
+\begin{remark} {\sc min bp sr restricted} is solvable in polynomial time if the minimal number of edges blocking an optimal solution is a constant or if each preference list consists of at most 2 elements. \end{remark}